LeanneLibGriff/nine-repro/Step3Naming.md

 ***File names*** are the names that are listed in the file directory and that team members give when saving a new file.

 ### What are the benefits of using a file naming convention?
 Naming files consistently, logically and in a predictable manner will prevent against unorganised files, misplaced or lost data.
 It could also prevent possible backlogs or project delays.
-A file naming convention will ensure files are:

-* Easier to process - All team members won't have to over think the file naming process
-* Easier to facilitate access, retrieval and storage of files
-* Easier to browse through files saving time and effort
-* Harder to lose!
-* Having logical and known naming conventions in place can also help you with version control (See step 5 Version Control for more information).
-* Check for obsolete or duplicate records

-The University of Edinburgh has a comprehensive and easy to follow list (with examples and explanations) of 13 Rules for file naming conventions  https://www.ed.ac.uk/records-management/guidance/records/practical-guidance/naming-conventions

 ### Coming up with a plan for your team on how to name files.
 Former PhD student and subsequent founder of the Figshare platform, Mark Hahnel, typified a common challenge: *‘During my PhD I was never good at managing my research data.
 I had so many different file names for my data that I always struggled to find the correct file quickly and easily when it was requested.
 My former PI was so horrified upon seeing the state of my data organisation that she held an emergency lab book meeting with the rest of my group when l was leaving’*.